lambdamechanic/pctx/README.md

 - **Code Mode interface**: Tools exposed as TypeScript functions for efficient agent interaction.
 See [Code Mode Guide](docs/code-mode.md).
 - **Upstream MCP server aggregation**: Connect to multiple MCP servers through a single interface.
 See [Upstream MCP Servers Guide](docs/upstream-mcp-servers.md).
+- **Simple config with CLI**: Create the pctx.json config with a simple CLI. pctx.json manages auth, upstream MCPs, logging, and more.
+See [Config Guide](docs/config.md).
 - **Secure authentication**: Source secrets from environment variables, system keychain, and external commands.
 See [Authentication Section](docs/config.md#authentication) in the CLI configuration docs for more details.

 ## Architecture